Skip to Content

 Related Questions

 Can a spark plug have a bad spark?
 Spark plugs wear out.
 A spark plug should be changed once every year at the start of the new season.
-You can check the spark plug for spark by removing it, connecting the plug wire, grounding it off the engine, and turning over the engine.
+You can check the spark plug for spark by removing it, connecting the plug wire, grounding it off the engine, and turning the engine over.